 “For the life of a creature is in the blood…” Leviticus 17:11

 In the Old Testament, God required animal sacrifices for the temporary forgiveness of sins.
 Can you imagine?
 I think it’s all I would be doing, sacrificing animals to live in a brief moment of freedom, a temporary time of forgiveness…wow.
 Just wow.
-I’m so grateful we live on this side of the cross, this side of grace, this side of the last blood shed for our permanent forgiveness…and then I think of what it cost and I’m overwhelmed and cannot believe I am loved so much– we all are!
+I’m so grateful we live on this side of the cross, this side of the last blood shed for our permanent forgiveness…and then I think of what it cost and I’m overwhelmed and cannot believe I am loved so much– we all are!

 “…without the shedding of blood there is no forgiveness.”
 Hebrews 9:22

 With blood we have life, without it there is death.
 Through Christ’s blood, poured out on the cross, we can truly have life and freedom.
 His bloodshed wasn’t a temporary act like an animal sacrifice, but was and is a permanent reminder of our forgiveness of sins.
 Of grace being enough; of Christ being enough.